wingify/readme-central/docs/Feature Management & Experimentation/quick-start-guide.md

 metadata:
   robots: index
 ---
-Welcome to the VWO Feature Management & Experimentation (FME) documentation.
+Welcome to the VWO Feature Experimentation (FE) documentation.
 This section provides a quick overview of all major areas available in the docs.
 Use this as a starting point to explore detailed guides, references, and resources.

 ***

 ### 📘 Core Concepts

-Understand the foundational ideas behind FME — including feature flags, experimentation, variable management, targeting rules, and environments.
-Perfect for getting familiar with how FME works under the hood.\
+Understand the foundational ideas behind FE — including feature flags, experimentation, variable management, targeting rules, and environments.
+Perfect for getting familiar with how FE works under the hood.\
 👉 [Explore Core Concepts](https://developers.vwo.com/v2/docs/user-id-management#/)

 ***

 ### 🛠️ Setup

-Step-by-step instructions to get started with FME in your environment.
+Step-by-step instructions to get started with FE in your environment.
 Covers account setup, project creation, and SDK initialization.\
 👉 [Get Started with Setup](https://developers.vwo.com/v2/docs/fme-setup-introduction)

 ***

 ### 💻 SDK Reference

 In-depth reference for all officially supported SDKs (Node.js, React, Python, etc.).
-Learn how to integrate, configure, and use FME in your application.\
+Learn how to integrate, configure, and use FE in your application.\
 👉 [Browse SDKs](https://developers.vwo.com/v2/docs/list-of-fme-sdks)

 ***

 ### 🔗 Integrations

-Learn how to connect FME with popular platforms, CI/CD pipelines, and third-party tools to automate workflows and improve productivity.\
+Learn how to connect FE with popular platforms, CI/CD pipelines, and third-party tools to automate workflows and improve productivity.\
 👉 [View Integrations](https://developers.vwo.com/v2/docs/fme-integrations)

 ***